arrestoteles/lab-4-path-finder/README.md

 It may even run forever (or it would, if we didn't terminate the random walk after visiting 1 million nodes).

 Alternatively, you may directly specify start and goal nodes as additional program arguments.
-In that case, the program directly prints the found path:
+In that case, the program directly prints the path found:

 ```
 $ javac RunPathFinder.java